-STRAIGHT DRAW PROBABILITY BY CONNECTOR TYPE
+STRAIGHT DRAW PROBABILITY BY CONNECTORY TYPE

-FROM NO-AP TO THREE-GAP HANDS
+FROM NO-GAP TO THREE-GAP HANDS

 How connected do your cards really need to be to make a straight?
 What are the Straight Draw Poker Odds?